 I feel happy meeting others outdoors (as long as I’m socially distancing from them), as I feel the risk is very low in an outdoor space.

 However, I won’t be as relaxed indoors.
 I still won’t be having visitors to my home and I won’t be venturing out into public indoor spaces.
 I would simply be constantly worrying if I am in a busy place surrounded by people.

 I will only do this when I feel the infection rates are minimal.
 I think it will take some time before I truly feel safe again.
 That’s if we don’t get a second wave.
 Then I’ll be back to square one!”

-Social distancing sash
+Social distancing lanyard and sash

-Large, bold lettering states “KEEP 2M DISTANCE” and are available in two colours – red with white text, or yellow with black text.
+The sash is available in two colours – red with white text, or yellow with black text.

 If you have a hidden disability or condition that makes you at greater risk if you catch Covid-19, it’s also a good way to signal to others that social distancing is important for you.